 Understanding audience intent means you can tell why someone looks for a specific thing online.
-Each person doing a search wants to find something specific, whether that is an answer to a question, information, or a certain website.
 In some cases, the user may wish to make a purchase.

 The user journey is made up of many different searches, and each one can help drive traffic to your site.
 Today’s search engines have worked hard on improving their algorithms to find what audiences are looking for, and the pages that best fit the criteria are the ones that end up on the top.
 This type of SEO can help you drive traffic to multiply your revenue, so read on to discover the power of intent SEO from Granwehr and what it can do for your website.